fltd/AceStream.bundle/README.md

 ## Introduction

-A [Plex Media Servers](https://www.plex.tv/downloads) plug-in that play scrapes reddit's pages looking for acestream links and then populate a list understandable by plex, or plays your customized AceStream ID.
+A [Plex Media Servers](https://www.plex.tv/downloads) plug-in that scrapes reddit's pages looking for acestream links and then populate a list understandable by plex, or plays your customized AceStream ID.

 ## Subreddits to scrape from